-The inquest on the body of Betty June Kingshott, aged two years and nine months, who died at the New Norfolk Cottage Hospital on May 1 as a result of being scalded at her parents home, Montague Street, New Norfolk, on April 28, was concluded before the District Coroner (Mr. H. A; Warner) , at New Norfolk yesterday.
+The inquest on the body of Betty June Kingshott, aged two years and nine months, who died at the New Norfolk Cottage Hospital on May 1 as a result of being scalded at her parent's home, Montague Street, New Norfolk, on April 28, was concluded before the District Coroner (Mr. H. A; Warner), at New Norfolk yesterday.
 A verdict of accidental death was returned.

-Eleanor Elizabeth Kingsliott, the mother of the child, said that about noon on April 28 she was washing clothes in the back yard of her home, and her daughter Betty was playing around her.
+Eleanor Elizabeth Kingsliott, the mother of the child, said that at about noon on April 28 she was washing clothes in the back yard of her home, and her daughter Betty was playing around her.
 Witness had a copper of clothes boiling and was taking them out to drain through.
-Just as she picked up the basket of clothes with the idea of putting them into cold water, she heard the little girl cry out, "Oh, mummy.", Glancing round, she saw her daughter's feet protruding from the bath from where she had just taken the boiled clothes.
+Just as she picked up the basket of clothes with the idea of putting them into cold water, she heard the little girl cry out, "Oh, mummy.", Glancing around, she saw her daughter's feet protruding from the bath from where she had just taken the boiled clothes.
 Her child's back was in the bath, and she was holding on to the side with one hand.
 Witness lifted her daughter out, and while she was undressing her some of the neighbours came to her assistance.
-The injured child was wrapped in a blanket and taken to the New Norfolk Cottage Hospital, where she was attended by Dr. J. Mcpherson.
+The injured child was wrapped in a blanket and taken to the New Norfolk Cottage Hospital, where she was attended by Dr J. Mcpherson.
 She did not see her child fall into the water.
 Linda Oakley, a married woman, living nearby, said she was informed of what had happened, and afterwards took the child to the hospital in her motor car.
 She saw where the little girl had fallen into the bath.
 The copper was on a slight incline, and there, was a quantity of soapy water about the ground.
-There was about five or six inches of water in the bath into which the child had fallen.
+There were about five or six inches of water in the bath into which the child had fallen.
 Catherine Rider and Edith Bradmore also gave evidence.
-Dr. John Mcpherson, in his evidence, said the child died at 12.15 a.m. on May 1 from shock and convulsions, due to being scalded on the back and arms.
+Dr John Mcpherson, in his evidence, said the child died at 12.15 a.m. on May 1 from shock and convulsions, due to being scalded on the back and arms.
 The Coroner returned a verdict of accidental death."

 The Mercury (Hobart, Tas. : 1860 - 1954), Wednesday 8 May 1929, page 7

-Surely every parent's worse nightmare.
+Surely every parent's worst nightmare.

 This next story does not come from a newspaper, but from the memory of a man called John Mellor.
 He went to school in Uttoxeter, Staffordshire, England and one of his teachers was a "Miss Kingshott".
 I do not know who she was but I have written to Mr Mellor to ask for more details.
 As is often the case, he never replied!
 He writes.